Sustainable transportation has an impact on two thirds of carbon emissions

 If you take a look at the bus examples the importance of occupancy becomes even more stark.
 The local bus example has emissions seven times higher than the school bus.
 While there routes may vary a little they are both diesel buses.
 The main difference is that the school bus has very high occupancy, unless the school bus is very empty.

 With notable exception of flying public transport tends to have quite low carbon emissions on a per kilometer basis, due largely to having relatively high occupancy.
-But don’t forget, a flight means potentially traveling thousands of kilometers across the globe.
-This will generate hundreds of kilograms to tons of CO2 per trip.

-3) Electrification – Connecting to Grid is Less Carbon Intensive Than Gasoline and Natural Gas
+3) Electrification – Connecting To Grid Is Less Carbon Intensive Than Gasoline And Natural Gas

-Electric cars using low carbon power have footprints less than half that of the best hybrid, even after you account for their larger manufacturing footprint.
-Right down the bottom of our chart is the high-speed EuroStar rail which uses low carbon French electricity.
-The electrical grid of France is so low in carbon because of their high use of nuclear power.
 Though not on our chart, the lowest carbon transport on earth is probably electrified public transport in a place like Norway where electricity generation is almost carbon free.
 Norway’s electricity comes from super clean nuclear, hydro and wind sources.

-In the absence of breakthroughs in second generation biofuels electrification is the most important pathway to low carbon transport.
-While there is a natural tendency to obsess about the electrification of cars, there are lots of interesting innovations occurring in the electrification of rail, motorbikes, scooters and bikes.
 For example the Nissan Leaf is an electric car that takes energy from the grid and charges the battery, and does the reverse: take energy from the battery and sell it back to the grid.
 This is called “V2G” or “vehicle to grid” technology that we’ve covered.
-This has the effect of making the Leaf a storage device out of the battery which takes part in shifting the usage of power from peak to off-peak hours.

 4) Pedal Power – Biking Is Great For Reducing Carbon

 They may be a bit low tech for some, but when it comes to carbon emissions bicycles are pretty cutting edge.
 Even when you account for the foodprint of excess energy used when cycling, the humble bike is incredibly low carbon.
-This carbon is coming from the passenger, you!
-When you pedal the bike, you’re the energy source.
-Therefore a combination of a human power source and a bike is the reason for the low carbon.

 Bikes have obvious limitations around speed and distance, but for short trips in places with good infrastructure they are hard to beat in terms of carbon.
 They also have a great synergy with public transport systems like intercity rail.

-We talk about benefits of electric bikes here specifically.
-Electric bikes will add to the carbon emissions very slightly.
-Fortunately electric bikes are very efficient.
-Consider the Evelo electric bike battery which operates at 48 V and has 15 amp hours.
 This translates to 720 kWh.
 The stated range is 50 miles on a full charge.
 That translates to 50 miles per 0.72 kWh or 69 miles per kWh.
 In comparison the Telsa 3 and Nissan Leaf go 4 and 3 miles per kWh.
 Therefore, the electric bike is 15-20 times more efficient than an electric vehicle.

 The answer is simple – a huge amount of energy goes into moving not just the passenger but also the body of the car.
 It’s a surprise that the car isn’t even less efficient which speaks to the marvelous engineering in electric cars.